 This helps you sell better face to face and helps you write better content for the products.

-If you study marketing gurus, they are always telling you to focus on benefits, not features, when you write sales copy or create ads.
-Most business owners struggle with the features vs. benefits dilemma.
-Most business owners do not understand the difference.
-And because of this, most small-business marketing efforts don’t work!
+If you study marketing gurus, they always tell you to focus on benefits rather than features when you write sales copy or create ads.
+Most business owners need help with the features vs. benefits dilemma.
+Most business owners need help understanding the difference.
+And because of this, only some small-business marketing efforts work!